gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 docker compose  --profile opennms down
 ```

-You can look at opennms logs using
+You can look at OpenNMS logs using

 ```
 docker compose --profile opennms logs -f opennms